Aspher0/GilTransferer/README.md

 # Gil Transferer

 A plugin to facilitate transfering gils between alts within a single Service account.<br/>
-Relies on TextAdvance, Lifestream, AutoRetainer and SimpleTweaks' `/estatelist` command.
+Relies on TextAdvance, YesAlready, Lifestream and AutoRetainer.

  # Todo
 - Handle different destination types (Private, Apartment, FC), right now it will only go to FC room